Tom Gates: Family, Friends and Furry Creatures by Liz Pichon

 It’s a big day in class as Tom’s teacher, Mr Fullerman is organising an amazing school project for Open Day.
 Tom has to contend with his noisy shoe problem.
 And his competitive classmate Marcus seems to want all of the best and most useful materials for the project, including the really cool patterned tape.

 The project is about family trees.
 While working on his, Tom begins to discover more about his mysterious grandparents who haven’t been around since he was very little.
-It turns out they have been travelling the world and having adventures for the last seven years.
+It turns out they have been traveling the world and having adventures for the last seven years.
 Could his grandparents be spies?
 Tom works hard on his project and looks forward to a surprise promised by his Mum.
 He hopes it is a box of mini caramel wavers that he has noticed on top of the fridge …

 Visual story-telling makes this book accessible and fun